Giacky/NLPProject/README.md

 # Sentiment Analysis by Star Rating Prediction of Yelp Reviews
 (refering to the dataset provided by Yelp for the "Yelp Dataset Challenge") https://www.yelp.com/dataset/challenge

 The Project is about predicting which star rating any unlabeled review represents.
 In order to achieve that, we are training a Naive Bayes classifier based on BoW model and Support Vector Machine and XGBoost based on a custom Word2vec model.
 80% of the data is for training, 20% hold back for testing.
 20% of the training set is used as validation to avoid overfitting.
-The dimension of these datasets can be customized in the extra file 'DatasetPruning'.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Download the <x>.ipynb files from the Repository.

 ### Prerequisites

-What things you need to install the software and how to install them
+First of all, the review.json file is needed which can be retrieved from https://www.yelp.com/dataset/.

 ```
 Give examples
 ```

 ### Installing
+Install Jupyter Notebook on your Computer

 The following libraries are required to run the software:
 * numpy
 * scipy